Tribeni, Hooghly: History

-Tribeni is believed to get its name from the divergence of three rivers — Kunti, Ganga and Saraswati.
-The probable earlier names were "Muktaveni", which distinguished it from Prayag, Allahabad, known as Yuktaveni; it also featured in James Rennell's map of Bengal in 1781 where it was spelled as "Terbonee".
-The river Saraswati surfaces from the south of the famous Hindu cremate area, commonly known as ‘Shashan ghat’, westwards into Saptagram.
+Tribeni is believed to get its name from the divergence of three rivers — Ganga, Jamuna and Saraswati.
+The probable earlier names were "Muktaveni", which distinguished it from Prayagraj, known as Yuktaveni; it also featured in James Rennell's map of Bengal in 1781 where it was spelled as "Terbonee".
+The river Saraswati comes from the south of the famous Hindu cremate area, commonly known as ‘Shoshan ghat’, westwards into Saptagram.
 The Yamuna, commonly pronounced as Jamuna in Bengali, had earlier branched off from the Ganges towards south east, but the confluence has silted up with course of time.
 This leaves the river Ganges, variedly known as Hooghly or Bhagirathi to descend to the sea.
 The Ghat in Tribeni which lies beside the confluence was built by a king of Bhurisrestha, Rudranarayan Rai Mukhti and that left an influence of Odisha in Tribeni apparent from the temples near the ghat.
 The town is on the western banks of the Ganges with no plateau or hills in its close vicinity and hosts one of the earliest surviving monuments of Muslim in West Bengal, Zafar Khan Gazi's Mosque.
 The mosque bears an Arabic chronogram, 1298 though there remains evidence that suggests it was remodeled over time.
 The date is further corroborated by the fact that Tribeni along with nearby areas were occupied by Zafar Khan in 1267, after around 60 years from the conquest of Bengal.
 Its doorways have Hindu Vaishnavite sculptures inscribed along with Sanskrit scripts on its walls which can be associated to a temple from where the slabs were procured or as well could be a temple on which the mosque probably was built.